befelix/Safe-RL-Benchmark/README.rst

 Unfortunately we can not use multiple jobs when optimizing with `SafeOpt`, because `GPy` does contain lambda expressions, which are not pickable.
-Let us make sure that everything is configured properly.
+Let us make sure everything is configured properly.

 >>> from SafeRLBench import config
 >>> config.jobs_set(1)